Open Government Licence: Licence

 The OGL permits anyone to copy, publish, distribute, transmit and adapt the licensed work, and to exploit it both commercially and non-commercially.
 In return, the re-user of the licensed work has to acknowledge the source of the work and (if possible) provide a link to the OGL.

-Version 3.0 of the license carries the SPDX identifier OGL-UK-3.0.
-The license is also available in machine-readable format.
+Version 3.0 of the licence carries the SPDX identifier OGL-UK-3.0.
+The licence is also available in machine-readable format.

 Applicability

 The OGL applies to many but not all Crown copyright works.
 The works must have been expressly released under the OGL terms by the relevant rights owner or authorised information provider.
 The licence may also be used by other public sector bodies, such as local government, the National Health Service or the police.
 It may be applied to texts, media, databases and source code.

 The OGL includes a list of types of information that it cannot cover.
 The licence states that it does not apply to: